WeiDUorg/weidu/README-WeiDU-Changes.txt

 	reason.
   * New translatable strings: "Would you like to display the readme?
 [Y]es [N]o"
     @-1034, "Using Language" @-1035.
+  * Always reset eval_pe_warn to true (and thus not forgetting to print the variable name if it is not found).

 Version 220:
   * Fix REFACTOR_*_TRIGGER so that it doesn't loop infinitely if the 'template'